Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/track_changes.md

 title: "Tracking configuration changes"
 linkTitle: "Tracking Transfer CFT configuration changes"
 weight: 270
---- The configuration auditing feature enables Transfer CFT to track configuration changes and send this information to the Sentinel server.
+---The configuration auditing feature enables Transfer CFT to track configuration changes and send this information to the Sentinel server.
 The configuration change can be:

 - Deleting, modifying, or creating a CFTxxx object (PART, or PART database)